Institutional Diplomas (DE)

 CAPEPS WRITTEN EXAMS

-offer students who have completed the Master 1 MEF program and are not eligible for the CAPEPS a training course for the CAPEPS written exams.
+provide students who have completed the first year of the MEF Master’s program but are not eligible for the CAPEPS with training for the CAPEPS written exams.
 The aim is to offer students trained at the UFR a second chance to pass the recruitment exam.
-The training focuses on writing methodology.
-This university diploma draws on the resources of the teaching team of the Master's in Education and Sports Science at the Faculty of Sports Science and, in order to reduce costs, it makes use of some of the lectures and tutorials organized as part of this program.
+The course focuses on exam preparation strategies.
+This university diploma draws on the resources of the teaching staff of the MEF Master’s program at the UFR STAPS, and to reduce costs, it partially utilizes the lectures and tutorials organized as part of that program.

-Students enrolled in this university diploma program have access to the following courses as guest students:
+Students enrolled in this certificate program may audit the following courses:

-UE1 60 hours of tutorials, UE2 80 hours of tutorials, UE5 80 hours of tutorials, UE6 80 hours of tutorials
+Module 1: 60 hours of tutorials, Module 2: 80 hours of tutorials, Module 5: 80 hours of tutorials, Module 6: 80 hours of tutorials

 Targeted skills

-Write an essay that meets the requirements of written assignment no. 1 and written assignment no. 2 of the exam
+Write an essay that meets the requirements of Written Exam #1 and Written Exam #2 of the competitive exam

-Provide a reasoned and nuanced response to the themes of the two written assignments of the exam.
+Provide a well-reasoned and nuanced response addressing the themes of the two written exams of the competitive exam.

 Minimum: 20